-The Best Ways to Send Money to and From Japan [Ranked by Convenience and Risk]
+The Best Ways to Send Money to Japan [Ranked by Convenience and Risk]

-11 Ways to Transfer Money to Japan (ranked in order of convenence and risk)
+11 Ways to Transfer Money to Japan (ranked in order of convenience and risk)

-Need to transfer money to Japan?
-Just a year ago, getting money from an overseas family member, business colleague, or even from your own bank account was a far more complicated and complex process than it is today in February of 2022.
+Need to send money to Japan?
+Just two years ago, getting money from an overseas family member, business colleague, or even from your own bank account was a far more complicated and complex process than it is today in February of 2022.
 What with exchange rates to master, signature forms to make a banker dizzy, and a banking system just not set up for small money transfers.

+That's changed.
 Online remittance companies like TransferWise (Now, Wise), OFX are hands down some of the best ways to send money overseas, and even capital transfer stalwart, Western Union have reduced barriers to entry for consumers, putting a lot of heat on banking institutions to complete.
-No longer to banks (or, even Western Union in days of ol') have a stranglehold on consumers when it comes to transferring money overseas for a variety of purposes.
+No longer do banks (or, even Western Union in days of ol') have a stranglehold on consumers when it comes to transferring money overseas for a variety of purposes.

 Okay, lets get on with the research.

 Since the vast majority of modern money transfer language is derived from terms bandied about in the banking and accounting industries that most of us aren't that famliar with, let's first begin with a quick definition: what exactly is a remittance?
 Simply put, a remittance is the transfer or receipt of money from one party to another.